BSA AML Compliance Explained: What It Is & Its Importance

 With this in mind, here’s a list of recommended actions to help reduce friction:

-The best ways to improve KYC onboarding are to ensure prospective customers are well-informed and encounter as few delays and as little admin and repetition as possible.
+The best ways to improve KYC customer onboarding are to ensure prospective customers are well-informed and encounter as few delays and as little admin and repetition as possible.

 SEON automatically runs AML checks in the background while also offering its customers manual AML and social media lookup solutions.
 These search through various data sources at the push of a button.